ElYusubov/AWESOME-Azure-Bicep/PowerShell.md

 # AWESOME Azure Bicep 💪 with PowerShell

-A quick start developer guide to manage & build Bicep files with PowerShell commands...
+A quick start and developer guide to manage & build Azure Bicep files with PowerShell commands...

 You must have Azure PowerShell version 5.6.0 or later installed.
 To update or install, see [Install Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-7.2.0).